steqeq/0000/docs/understand/using_gpu_sanitizer.md

 It is not an error to compile some files without address sanitizer instrumentation, but doing so reduces the ability of the process to detect addressing errors.
 However, if the main program "a.out" does not directly depend on the Address Sanitizer runtime (libclang_rt.asan-x86_64.so) after the build completes (check by running ldd or readelf), the application will immediately report an error at runtime as described in the next section.

+About Compilation Time
+When `-fsanitize=address is used, the LLVM compiler adds instrumentation code around every memory operation.
+This added code must be handled by all of the downstream components of the compiler toolchain and results in increased overall complilation time.
+This increase is especially evident in the AMDGPU device compiler and has in a few instances raised the compile time to an unacceptable level.

+There are a few options if the compile time becomes unacceptable:

+- Avoid instrumentation of the files which have the worst compile times.
+This will reduce the effectiveness of the address sanitizer process.
+- Add the option `-fsanitize-recover=address to the compiles with the worst compile times.
+This option simplifies the added instrumentation resulting in faster compilation.
+See below for more information.
+- Disable instrumentation on a per-function basis by adding `__attribute__((no_sanitize("address"))) to functions found to be responsible for the large compile time.
+Again, this will reduce the effectiveness of the process.